kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 perspectives.

-In Kubernetes 1.4, we updated the logic of the node controller to better handle cases when a large number of nodes have problems with reaching the master (e.g. because the master has networking problem).
+In Kubernetes 1.4, we updated the logic of the node controller to better handle cases when a large number of nodes have problems with reaching the control plane (e.g. because the control plane has networking problem).
 Starting with 1.4, the node controller looks at the state of all nodes in the cluster when making a decision about pod eviction.